smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/08 - Cross Join.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is important to be mindful of the number of rows in each table because a `CROSS JOIN` will return the product of the number of rows of both tables.
 If one table has 100 rows and the other has 1000 rows, a `CROSS JOIN` will return 100,000 rows.
 Therefore, `CROSS JOIN` can cause performance issues if used on large tables.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note, you can also use recursion to generate permutation sets.
-The benefit of using recursion is when you have an unknown number of elements that you need to create permutations on, which you may not know at runtime.
-With `CROSS JOIN` you need to manually create each join.
+The benefit of using recursion is when you have an unknown number of elements you need to create permutations on, which you may not know at runtime.
+With `CROSS JOIN`, you need to create each join manually.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also of note is that in Microsoft SQL Server, there are two join functions for performing a cross join, `CROSS JOIN` and `CROSS APPLY`.  `CROSS JOIN` and `CROSS APPLY` will both work when only dealing with tables, but `CROSS APPLY` will only work with table-valued functions and sub-queries, which I will demonstrate below.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also of note is that in Microsoft SQL Server, there are two join functions for performing a cross join, `CROSS JOIN` and `CROSS APPLY`.  `CROSS JOIN` and `CROSS APPLY` will work when only dealing with tables, but `CROSS APPLY` will only work with table-valued functions and sub-queries, which I will demonstrate below.

 #### Permutations vs Combinations